jprusakiewicz/blender_retarget_automation/README.md

 If you want to process only one .fbx file you can use `core.py` file with _Blender_ command.
 It takes 3 arguments: import_scale, source fbx file path, export directory path,
 example:
-`Blender ../target/target.blend --background --python core.py -- 1 ../source/ ../exports`
+`Blender ../target/target.blend --background --python core.py -- 1 ../source/ ../exports _DONE`

 ## Retarget and burnout process step by step